 This rich, dairy-free sweet potato pie recipe was originally adapted from a beloved recipe on Allrecipes.
-We opt to bake the sweet potatoes for more natural sweetness and flavor, reduce the added sugar, and swap in lite coconut milk for a seamless finish.
+We opt to bake the sweet potatoes for more natural sweetness and flavor, use part brown sugar (we also have a reduced sugar option), and swap in lite coconut milk for a seamless finish.
 We originally posted this recipe way back in 2006, but recently gave it another test run and update!
 Fortunately, good recipes never get old.

 Special Diet Notes: Dairy-Free Sweet Potato Pie

 By ingredients, this recipe is dairy-free / non-dairy, optionally gluten-free, nut-free, peanut-free, optionally soy-free, and vegetarian.

 Need Egg-Free?
 To keep it traditional, this dairy-free sweet potato pie recipe does use eggs.
 If you confuse eggs with dairy, you’re not alone.
 See this post: Are Eggs Dairy?
 If you need an egg-free and vegan version, enjoy this Vegan Caramel Sweet Potato Pie.

 - ½ cup dairy-free buttery sticks or spread

 - ½ cup brown sugar (see Sugar Note below)

 - ½ cup sugar (see Sugar Note below)

 - ½ cup canned coconut milk (do not substitute milk beverage)

 - Pinch salt